 Peter J. Carney is a litigator who represents clients in complex litigation at all levels in federal and state courts and in government investigations and proceedings.
 His practice focuses on civil and criminal antitrust defense.
+Peter also serves as the head of the Firm's Global Pharmaceuticals and Healthcare Group, which pools the talents of more than 100 lawyers with regulatory, litigation, antitrust, M&A, corporate and tax experience.

-In addition to defending clients in price-fixing cases brought by the United States Department of Justice Antitrust Division and the Federal Trade Commission, Mr. Carney routinely represents clients in cartel investigations brought by antitrust enforcers in a variety of non-US jurisdictions, including Europe, Japan, Korea, Brazil, Canada, Australia, New Zealand, and Indonesia.
+In addition to defending clients in price-fixing cases brought by the United States Department of Justice Antitrust Division and the Federal Trade Commission, Mr. Carney routinely represents clients in cartel investigations brought by antitrust enforcers in a variety of non-US jurisdictions, including Europe, Japan, Korea, Brazil, Canada, Australia, New Zealand and Indonesia.
 His clients include both US and non-US companies, as well as foreign sovereign entities.

 Mr. Carney also has experience representing clients in international arbitration, including the World Bank's ICSID forum and ad hoc international arbitration.
 He was counsel in one of the leading US Supreme Court cases regarding the issue of class arbitration.
 He also advises clients on the Foreign Sovereign Immunities Act and has litigated FSIA cases.